Kelym/kelym.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-Hi, I am Liyiming Ke, or "Kay".
+Hi, I am Liyiming Ke, 柯丽一鸣, or "Kay".
 I am a grad student at University of Washington working with [Siddhartha Srinivasa](https://goodrobot.ai/).
 I am passionate about Robotics Manipulation, Reinforcement Learning, Representation Learning.

 This blog was created on Sep 2017, when I entered grad school.
 I got my insprations from [several awesome bloggers]({{site.url}}links/) writing about Machine Learning.
 And I hope to share my journey in Machine Learning and to splash my random thoughts here.